abhishekbhardwaj/react-url-query-parameter-store/readme.md

  * - if `shallow` is not passed, it's `true`.
  * - `locale`: no default value
- * - `scroll` is defaulted to `true` by the Router if not passed
+ * - `scroll` is defaulted to `true` by the Router if not passed */ setSearch(VALUE, { ...routerOptions, ...ANYTHING THAT YOU MAY WANT TO OVERRIDE... });
- * - `useExistingParams` is defaulted to false - Merge with existing query params (not next router standard).
- */
-setSearch(VALUE, { ...routerOptions, ...ANYTHING THAT YOU MAY WANT TO OVERRIDE... });